 Why It’s Pointless Going To University To Get A Degree

-Happy new year everyone!
-It’s the beginning of a new decade and I thought why not start it with a kapow! 😀 No doubt this will a be a time when you are considering many life changing options and investigating which choices and decisions to make that will shape your future.
+Happy new year everyone and I thought why not start it with a kapow! 🙂 No doubt this will a be a time when you are considering many life changing options and investigating which choices and decisions to make that will shape your future.
+If University is one of them, keep reading because I think it’s kind of pointless.

 I’ve come before you today to tell you that, if you’re a student getting ready to send out all those thousands of university applications, or if you’re someone considering going to university later in life, then I recommend reading this post first.
 Why?
 Because I believe, that in some way, university for some can be a complete waste of time.